tatami-galaxy/retro-cramming/README.md

     - Extend pytorch dataset
     - get dataloader over it
     - __getitem__ method of RETRODataset (data)
-        - remove the last token, except for last token of last chunk
+        - remove the last token, except for last token of last chunk -> why did we add it?
         - disallow having more than 1 document in a sequence, as it would break RETRO's CCA
         - knn_to_retrieved_chunks (data)
             - derive mask for no neighbors found (-1)